dolphjs/docs/content/services.md

 ### Services

-Services are one of the most important concepts in Dolph and it's entire architecture.
+Services are a core concept in Dolph and central to its architecture.
 A service is any class that extends the `DolphServiceHandler` class.
-These classes are responsible for direct communication with databases, third-party APIs e.t.c.
-A service class would usually have the database model(s) registered to them.
+These classes handle direct communication with databases, third-party APIs, and more.
+Typically, a service class will have the relevant database model(s) registered to it.

-The idea behing a service class is that all code directly related to a particular controller should be written in a single service so that the methods implement code that is sharable between each other.
+The purpose of a service class is to consolidate all code related to a particular controller into a single service, allowing methods to share code and functionality.

-Let's work through a sample service class for a **user** entity:
+Let’s walk through a sample service class for a ***user*** entity:

 ```typescript
 @@filename(user.service)